Emergency services at scene of fatal crash involving prison truck south of Kawakawa

-A prison truck with a number of people inside has collided with another vehicle on State Highway One south of Kawakawa and one person is believed to have died.
+A prison truck with a number of people inside has collided with another vehicle on State Highway 1 south of Kawakawa and one person in the other vehicle has died.

+One person in the van has moderate injuries, police said, and there are some reports of minor injuries.

 Police and other emergency services were called to the crash, on SH1 near Callaghan Rd at Waiomio, south of Kawakawa about 2.45pm today.